gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 what is needing done.
 First, lie my Razi on his back.
 Make certain of his arm, that it is out of the way.
 Yes, as so.
 Good.
 Now, open his cloak.
 No, there is in it a tie string which must be undone.
 It finds itself on the inside.
 Higher.
 Yes, there.
 What?
-Oh, his self and his knots...
-No matter, just you cut it.
+Oh, his self and his knots…  No matter, just you cut it.
 Yes, with the knife.
 Good.
-Now open his cloak...
-Oh my."
+Now open his cloak…  Oh my."

 The wound was a thumb and a half long.
 It gaped and closed in time with the bookster's panting.
 Crusts of old blood clung to it; more oozed out as Erileine watched.

 "Do you know the depth of it?
 Well, we shall together discover that, then.
 Now, hold the knife over the candle.
 Look at it carefully.
 Is there on it any blood?
 Any dirt?
 Any fish scales?
 No?
 Good.
 Are you wearing anything yellow?
 Or can you hear any person singing?
 Any at all, even so faintly?
 Take a moment, it is of the greatest importance.
 You are certain?
 Good.
 Now we are come to the hard part."

 She laid her left arm across the bowl, forearm up, and hefted the knife.
 "Have you the knife in your right hand?
 Good.
 Now, you must put your other hand on the candle flame.
 No, not yet, not yet.
 Attend me."
 She opened her eyes and looked straight into Erileine's.
 "The flame shall not cease with burning.
 It shall hurt.
 You must be ready for that and you *must not* pull it away once we start.
 Do you understand?
 The doing of it would probably kill you, and might fairly leave me witless."

-"I---I don't know if I can do that," Erileine said.
+"I–I don't know if I can do that," Erileine said.

 Lady Kembe scowled.
 "He thought himself that you could and more.
 He has this much said to me the first day you spent with him."

 Erileine swallowed and nodded jerkily.
 "Good," Lady Kembe said.
 She